 She will be greatly missed by all who knew her, most especially by her family, including her sister-in-law, Olga; her brother’s children, Mary Ann and Charles and Charles’ wife Lisa; and her great-nephew, Otto.
 We are grateful for her example of a life well-lived.

 Friends may visit Thursday, July 18, 2019, 4:00-6:00 p.m., followed by a Trisagion at 6:00 p.m. at FRENCH – Wyoming.
 Services will be held Friday, July 19, 2019, 10:00 a.m., at St. George Greek Orthodox Church, 308 High St. SE.
 Interment will follow at Fairview Memorial Park.

 In lieu of flowers or gifts, donations may be made in Connie’s memory to the SPCA, the Humane Society, or St. George Greek Orthodox Church.

-To send flowers to Constance "Connie" Ann Pouls' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Constance "Connie" Ann Pouls, please visit our floral store.